 Center on Mindfulness and Integrative Health Intervention Development (C-MIIND)

 The Center on Mindfulness and Integrative Health Intervention Development (C-MIIND) was established in May 2017 at the University of Utah with the following mission: to develop, test, optimize, and disseminate mindfulness and other integrative health interventions by translating discoveries from basic biobehavioral science into solutions for health and society.
-At the time of its inception, the Center assumed oversight of more than $17 million in federal research grants.
+The Center currently has a research budget of more than $25 million in federal research grants.

 The Center will exert a transformative influence on healthcare by unifying and synergizing disparate research efforts focused on the study of mindfulness and other integrative behavioral health interventions.
 The Center will maintain a program of funded research on mindfulness and integrative behavioral health approaches that advances science and supports clinical services at the University of Utah and across the nation.
 Though the home of the Center will reside in the College of Social Work, the Center will draw upon a broad base of expertise across campus and around the nation, including Center members and affiliates in Psychiatry, Primary Care, Anesthesiology, Neuroscience, Psychology, and Health, among others.